aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/handlers.rst

 `'FrozenJobErrorHandler'`
 -------------------------

-Considers a calulation as frozen if the output to stdout is not updated for a defined amount of time and restarts the job if frozen.
+Considers a calculation as frozen if the output to stdout is not updated for a defined amount of time and restarts the job if frozen.
 (See also `FrozenJobErrorHandler`_)

 .. warning::